-There are lots of amazing dog collars and harnesses for training, but how do you decide whether you want a collar or a harness?
+How do you decide whether you want a collar or a harness?
 Which is best for your dog?
-Is there such thing?
+Is there such a thing?

 Your dog is sensitive to pressure on her sides or shoulder blades.
 Some dogs are really uncomfortable with the pressure of a harness or are fearful of the harness slipping over their head.
 While you can work on teaching your dog to be comfortable with the feeling of a harness, it might be easier to opt for a collar in this case.

-Your dog has an extreme body shape, like a greyhound, and it’s hard to find the perfect fit harness.
-While harnesses like the SureFit Harness are highly customizable for oddly-shaped dogs, they can be difficult to fit properly at first and a collar might be more comfortable.
+Your dog has an extreme body shape.
+For some dogs (greyhounds are a great example), it’s hard to find a harness that fits perfectly.
+While harnesses, such as the PetSafe SureFit Harness, are highly customizable for oddly-shaped dogs, they can be difficult to fit properly at first and a collar might be more comfortable.

-Your dog is well-trained and there’s no need for the extra comfort of a harness.
-A dog that does not pull on leash won’t harm herself with the pressure of a collar.
+Your dog is well-trained and there’s no need for the extra control and safety of a harness.
+A dog that does not pull on a leash won’t harm herself with the pressure of a collar.

-I prefer using a collar with Barley in training environments and a harness while running, hiking, or otherwise enjoying ourselves.
+I prefer using a collar with Barley in training environments, but I opt for a harness while running, hiking, or otherwise enjoying ourselves.

-Your dog pulls on leash and might damage her trachea or larynx with collar pressure.
-While standard back-clip harness might make it easier for your dog to pull, it also keeps her throat safe from tracheal collapse.
-Get a front-clip harness like the Freedom Harness or head halter to use while you teach your dog to walk politely next to you.
+Your dog pulls on the leash and might damage her trachea or larynx with collar pressure.
+While a standard back-clip harness might make it easier for your dog to pull, it also keeps her throat safe from tracheal collapse.
+Get a front-clip harness, such as the 2 Hounds Design Freedom Harness or a head halter to use while you teach your dog to walk politely next to you.

-Remember that no tool will teach your dog how to walk politely on leash.
+Just remember that no tool will teach your dog how to walk politely on a leash.
 Only training can do that!

 Your dog is an escape artist and can wiggle out of collars in no time.
-Some dogs back out of properly fitted collars, and this is a huge safety risk near roads or wilderness.
+Some dogs back out of properly fitted collars, and this is a huge safety risk near roads or wilderness areas.

-Your dog is on the smaller side.
-Tiny dogs can be quite fragile, and a harness is a safer option.
+Your dog is on the small side.
+Tiny dogs can be quite fragile, making harnesses the safer option.
+In fact, some vets argue that no small or toy breed should use a collar.
 Small dogs are at higher risk for tracheal collapse, and you might not notice their pulling as much as with a large dog who drags you down the street.

-The Mesh Wrap N Go Harness is an extra-comfy and extra-secure option.
-Its velcro is incredibly strong, keeping your pup safe — but keep an eye out to ensure you don’t Velcro her hair into it!
+The Mesh Wrap N Go Harness is an extra-comfy and extra-secure option for pint-sized pooches.
+Its Velcro is incredibly strong and the design pretty escape-proof, which will keep your pup safe — but keep an eye out to ensure you don’t Velcro her hair into it!

-Your dog has a short snout, like pugs, boxers, and bulldogs.
-These dogs are at extra risk for overheating and any air constriction from collar pressure can be dangerous.
+Your dog has a short snout.
+Brachycephalic breeds, including pugs, boxers, and bulldogs, are at extra risk for overheating and any air constriction from collar pressure can be dangerous.
 These dogs should always be walked on a nice, comfy harness that keeps pressure off of their necks.

-You are doing some heavy activity or movement.
-Even when dogs can walk nicely on leash, it’s best to use a harness if you’re going for an on-leash run, hike, or other big adventure.
-A good harness that does not restrict shoulder movement will keep your dog comfortable while doing heavy activity.
-If you’re off-leash, go ahead and use a collar.
+You and your pet are engaging in heavy activity or movement.
+Even when dogs can walk nicely on leash, it’s best to use a harness if you’re going for a run, hike, or other big adventure.
+A good-quality dog harness that does not restrict shoulder movement will keep your dog comfortable while doing heavy activity.

 If your dog is pulling you at all, as in canicross or skijoring, ensure that you have a harness specifically made for this.
 Harnesses that are made for pulling are very different from your average walking harness.